rschuetzler/datacom-labs/Exercise 5 - DNS/5-DNS-Instructions.md

 * First test the existing configuration.
 Run `alice$ nslookup www.example.com` or `alice$ nslookup ns.example.com` to see the IP addresses that resolve for those domains.
 * Record the results of those `nslookup` commands in the submission sheet
-* Make Bob the DNS server by modifying the last line of `/etc/dhcp/dhclient.conf` with the command `alice$ nano /etc/dhcp/dhclient.conf` to say:
+* Make Bob the DNS server by modifying the last line of `/etc/dhcp/dhclient.conf` with the command `alice$ sudo nano /etc/dhcp/dhclient.conf` to say:

 ```
 supersede domain-name-servers 192.168.100.25;